Washing Machine Repair Costs

 washing machine in shop

-One of the advantages of a newer machine is the energy-saving costs.
-A newer machine is likely to save you money on your bills because it will use less electricity and water. recommend using a machine with a high energy rating.
+One benefit of a newer machine is lower running costs.
+A newer model may use less electricity and water.
+The Energy Saving Trust recommends using a machine with a high energy rating.
 A is the highest and G is the lowest.

 Buying a Refurbished Model